 The WEN 56200i on par in terms of operating noise levels as it produces 53 dBA at full load.
 This is one 1 dBA more than what the Westinghouse iGen2200 generates.

 While the build quality of the WEN 56200i isn't in the same realm as the Westinghouse model, you're still getting a reliable inverter generator while saving around $150+ in the process.
-With its 79.7cc 4-stroke OHV engine, you will get enough juice from this extremely portable inverter generator for all your camp needs, tailgates shenanigans, and for delivering essential power when an outage occurs.
+With its 79.7cc 4-stroke OHV engine, you will get enough juice from this extremely portable inverter generator for all your camping needs, tailgates shenanigans, and for delivering essential power when an outage occurs.